Jack Kracken

 Jack Kracken, born Emil Ecklund, was a Norwegian–American boxer of the 1930s.
+He was the first person to ever fight Joe Louis as a professional.

 Biography

 Emil Ecklund was born on August 13, 1899, in Lillehammer in Oppland county, Norway.
 Ecklund emigrated from Gudbrandsdal to the United States.
 Emil Ecklund climbed into the ring under his real name and as Jack Kracken in a journeyman's career that lasted 17 professional boxing matches between 1930 and 1934.